Introduction

 ssh-keygen -t ed25519 -C "YOUR_EMAIL@YOUR_PROVIDER.com"

-will then ask you to enter a file to save the key.
-You can leave this empty to use the default path /home/YOUR_USER/.ssh/id_ed25519
+ssh-keygen will then ask you to enter a file to save the key.
+You can leave this empty to use the default path /home/YOUR_USER/.ssh/id_ed25519 or

 specify a filename of your choice.